Saint Paul Dog Bite Attorney

 Being attacked and bitten by a dog is traumatizing and can have serious consequences for the victim.
 Dog bites are often severe and may include deep lacerations, nerve damage, disfigurement and fractures.
 Medical treatments for dog bite injuries can quickly get expensive, which is why contacting an experienced lawyer can be an important part of the recovery process.

-At TSR Injury Law, our legal team has helped recover more than $150 million in compensation on behalf of our clients.
+At TSR Injury Law, our legal team has helped recover $300 million in compensation on behalf of our clients.
 This includes a recovery attained by our partner Rich Ruohonen for a women who suffered both wrist and nerve damage after being attacked by an aggressive dog.
 Rich currently sits on the Board of Governors for the Minnesota Association for Justice (MNAJ).

 Contact a Saint Paul dog bite attorney to discuss your situation during a free consultation.
 There are no upfront fees to hire our firm.
 You only pay us at the end of the legal process if you obtain compensation.